 To help your skin ulcer heal, your doctor may also remove dead tissue from the wound.
 This is called debridement.

 With debridement, your doctor removes any dead or poorly healing tissue from the surface of a skin ulcer.

 Debridement methods include:

-Chemical debridement, breaking down dead tissue with an enzyme debriding agent.
+- Chemical debridement, breaking down dead tissue with an enzyme debriding agent.

 - Surgical debridement, using a scalpel or scissors to remove dead tissue.